-23. Students will be awarded credit for all successfully completed modules.
-The following maximum periods include any extensions and periods of Leave of Absence.
+13. The following maximum periods include any extensions and periods of leave of absence.

 The maximum academic period for completion of a specific named Ordinary degree programme is nine years from commencement.

-The maximum academic period for completion of a specific named Honours degree programme is eleven years from commencement.
+The maximum academic period for completion of a specific named Honours degree programme is 11 years from commencement.

 The maximum academic period for completion of a specific named Integrated Masters Degree programme is 13 years from commencement.

-30. A student can change mode of study, provided that the mode of study definition is satisfied, and there is sufficient capacity on the programme of study.
+16. A student can change mode of attendance, provided that the mode of attendance definition is satisfied, and there is sufficient capacity on the programme of study.
 There may be financial and, where relevant, visa implications of a change for the student.

-33. A student must attend and participate as required in all aspects of their programme of study as prescribed under the Attendance and Engagement Code of Practice.
-This includes being available for and completing all forms of assessment as detailed in module descriptors.
+17. A student must attend and participate as required in all aspects of their programme of study as prescribed under the University’s Attendance and Engagement requirements.
+This includes being available for and completing all forms of assessment.

-35. A student who is prevented from engaging with their programme of study for longer than five working days must submit documentation related to the absence for University approval.
-Further information can be found in the Attendance and Engagement Code of Practice.
+22. A student who is prevented from engaging with their programme of study for longer than five working days must submit documentation related to the absence for University approval.

-37. A student may take leave of absence from their programme of studies for a maximum of two years cumulatively (e.g. 4 semesters).
+24. A student may take leave of absence from their programme of study for a maximum of two years cumulatively.

-39. A student who does not re-matriculate on the agreed recommencement date, or who has not communicated intentions towards their studies by the end of their period of leave of absence, will be deemed to have withdrawn from the programme of study.
+26. A student who does not re-matriculate (enrol) on the agreed recommencement date, or who has not communicated intentions towards their studies by the end of their period of leave of absence, maywill be deemed to have withdrawn from the programme of study.

-43. A student’s studies will be terminated where regulations are not met; examples include:
+31. The University has the right to terminate a student’s studies where regulations or policy requirements are not met; examples include: